 other changes were made internally to the Stirling as well as the addition of a new dorsal turret.

-As the newer aircraft of Bomber Command, the Handley Page Halifax and Avro Lancaster, started to enter service in larger numbers the Stirling was to be used for other tasks and so on the 8th
+As the newer aircraft of Bomber Command, the Halifax and Lancaster, started to enter service in larger numbers the Stirling was to be used for other tasks and so on the 8th

 of No. 218 Squadron survive an attack from four enemy night fighters destroying three on a night raid during June 1942.
 The type would also be used by the Special Operations Executive

-supplying the resistance and at it's peak thirteen squadrons were operational with Bomber Command and when the type transferred to Transport Command the Stirling was to prove very capable
+supplying the resistance and at its peak thirteen squadrons were operational with Bomber Command.

 When production ended in late 1944 2,383 Short Stirlings had been made completing 18,440 sorties and a dozen Stirlings saw service after World War 2 as civil aircraft in Belgium.